awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 \[COMPOUND \| INTERLEAVED \] SORTKEY \(* column\_name* \[,\.\.\.\]\) \| \[ SORTKEY AUTO \]
 Specifies one or more sort keys for the table\.
 When data is loaded into the table, the data is sorted by the columns that are designated as sort keys\.
 You can use the SORTKEY keyword after a column name to specify a single\-column sort key, or you can specify one or more columns as sort key columns for the table by using the `SORTKEY (column_name [ , ... ] )` syntax\.
 You can optionally specify COMPOUND or INTERLEAVED sort style\.
 If you specify SORTKEY with columns the default is COMPOUND\.
-For more information, see [Choosing sort keys](t_Sorting_data.md)\.
+For more information, see [Working with sort keys](t_Sorting_data.md)\.
 If you don't specify any sort keys options, the default is AUTO\.
 You can define a maximum of 400 COMPOUND SORTKEY columns or 8 INTERLEAVED SORTKEY columns per table\.
 AUTO